ComputerScience-Projects/Calculus-of-Communicating-Systems/README.md

 # Calculus of Communicating Systems
 ## Introduction
-The calculus of communicating systems (CCS) is a process calculus introduced by [Robin Milner](https://it.wikipedia.org/wiki/Robin_Milner) around 1980 and the title of a [book](https://www.springer.com/la/book/9783540102359) describing the calculus. <br/> Its actions model indivisible communications between exactly two participants. <br/> The formal language includes primitives for describing parallel composition, the choice between actions and scope restriction. <br/> CCS is useful for evaluating the qualitative correctness of properties of a system such as a deadlock or livelock.
+The Calculus of Communicating Systems (CCS) is a process calculus introduced by [Robin Milner](https://it.wikipedia.org/wiki/Robin_Milner) around 1980 and the title of a [book](https://www.springer.com/la/book/9783540102359) describing the calculus. <br/> Its actions model indivisible communications between exactly two participants. <br/> The formal language includes primitives for describing parallel composition, the choice between actions and scope restriction. <br/> CCS is useful for evaluating the qualitative correctness of properties of a system such as a deadlock or livelock.

 # Description
-This program calculates the abstract tree of the computation performed by the rules of the Calculus of Communication System created by Robin Milner.<br/>
+This program calculates the abstract tree of the computation performed by the rules of the Calculus of Communicating Systems  created by Robin Milner.<br/>
 You can print the abstract tree.<br/>
 For more information about Calculus of Communication System<br/>
 You can find more information in the